Jaderfonseca/Medical-Diagnostics-with-Bayesian-Reasoning/README.md

 **Ethical reflection**
 Even though the rapid test is “good” by statistical standards, John’s negative result carried a **non-negligible risk of being wrong**.
 The real danger is not the number itself, but the **false reassurance** it gave him.
 He acted as though he was safe, when in reality the test result needed to be interpreted with caution and ideally repeated.

-The parallel in AI is clear: imagine a self-driving car’s system giving a false “all clear” signal when a pedestrian is actually present, or a credit algorithm wrongly denying risk in a high-prevalence fraud setting. **False negatives can create an illusion of safety, leading to dangerous consequences.**
+The parallel in AI is clear: imagine a self-driving car’s system giving a false “all clear” signal when a pedestrian is actually present, or a credit algorithm wrongly denying risk in a high-prevalence fraud setting.
+False negatives can create an **illusion of safety**, leading to dangerous consequences.

 This highlights the need for governance structures that mandate **protocols after uncertain outputs**: in medicine, retesting or combining test types; in AI, requiring human-in-the-loop review or multiple model checks.